Skip to content

 Welcome to Clairvoy.

-Clairvoy is an experimental brainlife.io App.
-The Clairvoy App utilizes a machine learning, prognostic model to predict whether someone who has experienced a concussion is at risk for slow recovery (defined as not cleared for full return to sport at greater than 28 days).
+Clairvoy is an prototype brainlife.io App.
+The Clairvoy App utilizes a machine learning, model to predict whether someone who has experienced a concussion is at risk for slow recovery (defined as the lack of clinical clearance for full return to sport at greater than 28 days).
 The diffusion-weighted and T1-weighted MRI should be collected 24-48 hours after a diagnosed concussion.
-This experimental tool is entirely based on the publication of Bertó et al. 2024 (Neuroimage: Clinical, In Press).
+This experimental tool is entirely based on the publication of Bertó et al. 2024 (NeuroImage: Clinical, 43, 103646).
 Clairvoy was funded by the U.S. Department of Defense, award W81XWH-20-1-0717, PI: Nicholas L Port.
-The dataset analyzed by Bertó et al. is from the NCAA/DOD CARE Consortium and was jointly funded by the NCAA and DOD, award W81XWH-14-2-0151, PI: Thomas W McAllister.
+The NCAA/DOD CARE Consortium collected the dataset analyzed by Bertó et al. The data collection was jointly funded by the NCAA and DOD, award W81XWH-14-2-0151, PI: Thomas W McAllister.

 We encourage clinicians and scientists to try Clairvoy and appreciate any feedback on how to refine the app.
 Drs.
 Port and Pestilli are actively seeking funding to conduct a clinical trial to validate Clairvoy, but, at present, Clairvoy has not been validated for clinical use.
 Thank you for trying Clairvoy and helping us improve it.